SubramanyaNR/platformatory.github.io/_events/2023-04-kong-bengaluru-april.md

 _Speaker:_ Manjunatha Shetty H, SDE 3 at Razorpay, working with API Gateway Team

 About the talk: - Rate limiter at scale

 - How we built automated system to react to abuse traffic
 - How we isolate malicious user/ requests to maintain QoS

 ### Speakers

-- Naman Bajpayi - Software engineer @ palo alto networks
+- {:.speaker-name} Naman Bajpayi - Software engineer @ palo alto networks
-- Pavan Keshavamurthy - CTO & Co-founder @ Platformatory.io
+- {:.speaker-name} Pavan Keshavamurthy - CTO & Co-founder @ Platformatory.io
-- Manjunatha Shetty H - SDE 3 at Razorpay, working with API Gateway Team https://www.linkedin.com/in/shettyh
+- {:.speaker-name} Manjunatha Shetty H - SDE 3 at Razorpay, working with API Gateway Team https://www.linkedin.com/in/shettyh